mizuki-nana/coreVM/docs/source/reference.rst

-  setattr2      9         0             Pop the object at the top of the stack as the attribtue value, and set it as an attribute value on the next object on top of the stack, using the attribute name that is the string value of the element on top of the eval stack. delattr2      10        0             Deletes an attribute from the object on top of the stack, with the attribute name being the string value of the element on top of the eval stack. pop           11        0             Pops the object on top of the stack. ldbobj2        12        1             Load an invisible object by a key and push it onto the stack. stobj2        13        1             Pops the object on top of the stack and stores it with a key into the frame as an invisible object. delobj        14        1             Deletes an object from the current scope. delobj2       15        1             Deletes an invisible object from the current scope. gethndl       16        0             Copies the native type value of the top object of the stack and push it on top of the eval-stack. sethndl       17        0             Pops off the native type value off the eval-stack and assigns it to the top object of the stack. gethndl2      18        1             Copies of the native type value of the named object in the current frame, and pushes it on top of the eval stack. clrhndl       19        0             Clears the native type value from the top object of the stack. cpyhndl       20        1             Copies the native type value associated from the object on top of the stack onto the next object on the stack.
+  setattr2      9         0             Pop the object at the top of the stack as the attribtue value, and set it as an attribute value on the next object on top of the stack, using the attribute name that is the string value of the element on top of the eval stack. delattr2      10        0             Deletes an attribute from the object on top of the stack, with the attribute name being the string value of the element on top of the eval stack. pop           11        0             Pops the object on top of the stack. ldbobj2       12        1             Load an invisible object by a key and push it onto the stack. stobj2        13        1             Pops the object on top of the stack and stores it with a key into the frame as an invisible object. delobj        14        1             Deletes an object from the current scope. delobj2       15        1             Deletes an invisible object from the current scope. getval        16        0             Copies the native type value of the top object of the stack and push it on top of the eval-stack. setval        17        0             Pops off the native type value off the eval-stack and assigns it to the top object of the stack. getval2       18        1             Copies of the native type value of the named object in the current frame, and pushes it on top of the eval stack. clrval        19        0             Clears the native type value from the top object of the stack. cpyval        20        1             Copies the native type value associated from the object on top of the stack onto the next object on the stack.
 The first operand is a value specifying the type of conversion to perform on the native type value copied. cpyrepr       21        0             Copies the string representation of the native type value from the object on top of the stack onto the next object onto the stack. istruthy      22        0             Computes the truthy value of the native type value associated with the object on top of the stack, and push the result on top of the eval stack. objeq         23        0             Pops off the top two objects on the stack and tests if they are the same object. objneq        24        0             Pops off the top two objects on the stack and tests if they are different objects. setctx        25        1             Sets the closure context of the object.
 The first operand is the closure ID. cldobj        26        2             Conditionally loads an object associated with the variable key value represented by either `oprd1` or `oprd2`, by evaluating the boolean equivalent of the object on top of the evaluation stack.
-Loads `oprd1` if the value evaluates to true, `oprd2` otherwise. setattrs      27        2             Pops off the object on top of the stack, and convert its native type value to a native map.
-Then use its key-value pairs as attribute name-value pairs to set on the next object on the top of the stack.
-The first operand is a boolean value specifying whether each mapped object should be cloned before set on the target object.
-The second operand is a boolean value indicating if the native map values should be overriden with the cloned object IDs. rsetattrs     28        1             Reverse set attributes.
-Set the object on top of stack as the attribute values onto the objects pointed to as values in the native map equivalent on top of the eval stack. setattrs2     29        1             Pops off the object on top of the stack, and set copies of all of its attributes onto the next on the stack.
-For each of the copied objects, set the second object on the stack as an attribute using the first operand as the attribute key. putobj        30        0             Pops the object on top of the stack, and pushes its value onto the top of the current evaluation stack. getobj        31        0             Pops the top of the eval stack, and put its value on the object stack. swap          32        0             Swaps the top two objects on top of the stack. setflgc       33        1             Sets the `IS_NOT_GARBAGE_COLLECTIBLE` flag on the object on top of the stack.
+Loads `oprd1` if the value evaluates to true, `oprd2` otherwise. rsetattrs     27        1             Reverse set attributes.
+Set the object on top of stack as the attribute values onto the objects pointed to as values in the native map equivalent on top of the eval stack. setattrs      28        1             Pops off the object on top of the stack, and set copies of all of its attributes onto the next on the stack.
+For each of the copied objects, set the second object on the stack as an attribute using the first operand as the attribute key. putobj        29        0             Pops the object on top of the stack, and pushes its value onto the top of the current evaluation stack. getobj        30        0             Pops the top of the eval stack, and put its value on the object stack. swap          31        0             Swaps the top two objects on top of the stack. setflgc       32        1             Sets the `IS_NOT_GARBAGE_COLLECTIBLE` flag on the object on top of the stack.
 The first operand is a boolean value used to set the value of the flag.
-A value of `1` sets the flag, `0` otherwise. setfldel      34        1             Sets the `IS_INDELIBLE` flag on the object on top of the stack.
+A value of `1` sets the flag, `0` otherwise. setfldel      33        1             Sets the `IS_INDELIBLE` flag on the object on top of the stack.
 The first operand is a boolean vlaue used to set the value of the flag.
-A value of `1` sets the flag, `0` otherwise. setflcall     35        1             Sets the `IS_NON_CALLABLE` flag on the object on top of the stack.
+A value of `1` sets the flag, `0` otherwise. setflcall     34        1             Sets the `IS_NON_CALLABLE` flag on the object on top of the stack.
 The first operand is a boolean value used to set the value of the flag.
-A value of `1` sets the flag, `0` otherwise. setflmute     36        1             Sets the `IS_IMMUTABLE` flag on the object on top of the stack.
+A value of `1` sets the flag, `0` otherwise. setflmute     35        1             Sets the `IS_IMMUTABLE` flag on the object on top of the stack.
 The first operand is a boolean value used to set the value of the flag.
 A value of `1` sets the flag, `0` otherwise.
   ============  ========  ============  ===============